Substitutes put Inter Milan on brink of Serie A title

+Just like at Juventus and Chelsea, Antonio Conte is leaving his mark at Inter Milan.

-ROME (AP) — Inter Milan won at last-placed Crotone 2-0 on Saturday to give it a chance to clinch the Serie A before the weekend ends.
+The Nerazzurri won at last-placed Crotone 2-0 on Saturday to give themselves a chance to clinch the Serie A before the weekend ends.

 Inter moved 14 points clear of Atalanta with four games to play.
-If Atalanta doesn’t win at Sassuolo on Sunday, Inter will clinch its first title since 2010.
+If Atalanta doesn’t win at Sassuolo on Sunday, Inter will seal its first league title since 2010.

+What’s more is that Inter is poised to end a nine-year stranglehold on the Serie A title by Juventus — with Conte himself having started the Bianconeri’s run.

+“This is satisfying and the players deserve congratulations,” Conte said before joining his already-celebrating team to sing and dance in the changing room.

+Conte also excels at challenging his players.
+Players like talented Denmark midfielder Christian Eriksen, who was largely an enigma during his first year with Inter after transferring from Tottenham midway through last season.

-Christian Eriksen scored midway through the second half on a play begun with a backheel flick from fellow substitute Alexis Sanchez.
+Eriksen, who has developed into one of the keys of Inter’s unbeaten run during the second half of this campaign, scored the opening goal midway through the second half on a play that began with a backheel flick from fellow substitute Alexis Sanchez.

 Four minutes after the subs went on, Romelu Lukaku took Sanchez’s creative pass and left it for Eriksen to score with a drive that deflected in off a defender.

 Achraf Hakimi sealed it for Inter by finishing off a counterattack in stoppage time.

-It took another piece of Conte’s well-connected puzzle, the new defensive trio of Milan Škriniar, Stefan de Vrij and Alessandro Bastoni, to produce another clean sheet.

-The “LuLa” strike tandem of Lukaku and Lautaro Martinez accounted for two shots off the post.
+The “LuLa” strike tandem of Lukaku and Lautaro Martinez also accounted for two shots off the post.
+Lukaku also had a goal disallowed by the VAR when Ivan Perisic was ruled offside.

 Stefano Sensi, another usual bench member, got a rare start and was involved in several first half chances.